johnmpost/fununit/README.md

 As you can see, a `UnitTest` is just a `TestCase` with some extra information.
 This means we can take our test cases and make them into full unit tests.
 The normal way to do this is using the `UnitTest.from_cases` function.

 Let's do that.
-We'll pass in a list of tags (in this case, showing that this function is part of our Math module), the name of the function, and the function itself.
+We'll pass in a list of tags (in this case, one tag to show that this function is part of our Math module), the name of the function, and the function itself.
 Then, we give it the list of test cases we want to have.

 ```python
 from fununit import TestCase, UnitTest